devpks/StratisSwapContracts/CirrusSwap/SellOrder/README.md

-# Sell Offer Contract
+# Sell Order Contract

 A contract used to request a specific amount of an SRC token at a specifed price.
 Receives CRS tokens after successfully transferring SRC tokens.

 ## Use Case

 Johnny wants to sell 10 SRC tokens at .1 CRS each.
-Johnny creates a new **SellOffer** contract specifying the token address he wants to sell, how many and at what price (in satoshis).
+Johnny creates a new **SellOrder** contract specifying the token address he wants to sell, how many and at what price (in satoshis).
 The contract will validate Johnny's inputs and be created.

-After the contract is created, Johnny must call the `Approve` method on the token's contract that he wants to sell and _Approve_ the new offer's contract address to spend at least the amount that he is offering to sell.
+After the contract is created, Johnny must call the `Approve` method on the token's contract that he wants to sell and _Approve_ the new order's contract address to spend at least the amount that he is ordering to sell.
 If Johnny is using CirrusSwapUI, this will do it for him but comes with a cost of the extra calls gas price.

 This contract will release SRC tokens to buyers after validations.
 After transfer success of SRC, the contract will release CRS to the seller.